Mansour Ojjeh: TAG Group

 After graduating from college, Ojjeh was named CEO of the company founded by his father, TAG Group, which largely operates in Europe and the Middle East.
 The company originally invested in numerous sectors such as motor racing, aviation and watchmaking.
 The firm became famous for brokering deals between France and Saudi Arabia, especially with regards to defense systems and weapons.
 In 1985, Ojjeh bought Heuer, a watchmaker based in Switzerland, which marks the beginning of TAG Heuer watch brand.
 Ojjeh's company, TAG Gruppe, was the largest single shareholder of TAG Heuer.
 LVMH Moёt Hennessy Louis Vuitton bought the brand in 1999 for $740 million.
-During the early days of his tenure as the CEO of TAG Group, Ojjeh has tried to avoid publicity as much as he could but hit the headlines when he purchased the liner Le France.
+During the early days of his tenure as the CEO of TAG Group, Ojjeh has tried to avoid publicity as much as he could but hit the headlines when he purchased the liner France.
 He assumed the presidency of the company after the death of his father, Akram Ojjeh, in 1991.

 Motorsport investments

 Williams

 Ojjeh's interest with motorsport began when he watched the 1978 Monaco Grand Prix as a guest of the Saudi Arabian royal family, which owned flag-carrier Saudia, a sponsor of Williams Racing.
 Ojjeh's company at the time had brokered numerous deals between France and his native Saudi Arabia.
 The race turned Ojjeh into a big racing fanatic and convinced him to expand his business further in motorsport investment starting from the sponsorship to funding the racing engine development for the F1 team later at some point.

 At the first attempt to enter motorsport, Ojjeh brokered a sponsorship deal between his company TAG Group and Williams.
 In 1979, TAG Group successfully secured the position as principal sponsor for Williams.
 He became the company's familiar representative in the paddock, along with his younger brother Aziz.
-With the influx of capital invested by Ojjeh's TAG Group, Williams team Engineering Director at the time Patrick Head was able to build a competitive engine for Williams FW07.
-The engine project was successful and the team secured victory in 1979 British Grand Prix with Swiss driver Clay Regazzoni.
+With the influx of capital invested by Ojjeh's TAG Group, Williams team Engineering Director at the time Patrick Head was able to design a competitive car, the Williams FW07.
+The car was successful and the team secured victory in 1979 British Grand Prix with Swiss driver Clay Regazzoni.
 Under Ojjeh's sponsorship, Williams produced two champions, Australian driver Alan Jones who was the first driver to win the World Driver Championship title for Williams in 1980, and Finnish driver Keke Rosberg who won in 1982.